-Different countries have different approaches to identity and consequently also to electronic identity.
-On a global scale, some well-known implementations are the ICAO electronic passport system \cite{pasupathinathan2008line} which is used by most countries worldwide, and the Indian Aadhaar system \cite{khera2017impact}.
-Depending on the political and cultural situation in a particular country, the degree of trust in such a system varies.
-Some countries do not have a national identity scheme.
-In the UK, a previous national ID scheme was cancelled \cite{GOV.UK2011} on the back of a single blog post \cite{Saunders2006}.
+The concept of identity, and by extension, electronic identity (e-ID), differs markedly across nations.
+Globally, notable e-ID implementations include the ICAO electronic passport system \cite{pasupathinathan2008line}, prevalent in most countries, and India's Aadhaar system \cite{khera2017impact}.
+Each country's political and cultural context influences trust in these systems.
+Interestingly, some nations lack a national identity scheme.
+For instance, the UK abandoned its national ID scheme, influenced partly by a blog post \cite{Saunders2006}.